F-Gray/QCCSRC/README.md

 }
 ```

 In the above code, we use the coarsegraining constructor to create a new, scaled down version of the initial dataset.
-The <i>CoarseGrain</i> struct can be initialised using
+The `CoarseGrain` struct can be initialised using

 ```C++
 Coarsegrain::Coarsegrain(long long SizeX, long long SizeY, long long SizeZ, bool DiscreteMode);